 The Mad Monkey chain has recently opened a hostel by the river in Kampot.
 Although the hostel is famous for it’s backpacker party vibe, the chain does a lot to assist the local community including supporting local schools, water projects and community programs.
 The Mad Monkey Hostel in Kampot also supports the Epic Arts group and you can purchase some of the art made by the students right here in the hostel.
 Read more about the Mad Monkey community projects here.

 Eden Eco Village

 The Eden Eco Village is located on the river and has pretty much all the aspects of your average eco accommodation, plus the perfect location as well.
-Solar powered, these bungalows offer you a complete views of the river right from your balcony.
-The Eden Eco village supports small local businesses and hire and train local villagers wherever possible.
+Solar-powered, these bungalows offer you a complete view of the river right from your balcony.
+The Eden Eco village supports small local businesses and hires and trains local villagers wherever possible.
 You can grab a picturesque riverside bungalow for $15 per night.

 Located on the western side of the river nearby the Banteay Srey Spa, the Bodhi Villa offers garden, rooftop and tree house style accommodation for guests to stay.
 The Villa employs environmentally sustainable practices such as limited plastic usage and outsources its laundry facilities to provide income for local Khmer families.
 You can also rent out scholarship bicycles for $2 a day, with some of the proceeds going to the Chumkriel Language School to assist poorer students who cannot afford education, books or uniforms.

 If you’re an ethical business in Kampot and would like to be featured on my blog, please get in contact with me here.